spailybot/moleculer-auto-openapi/README.md

 const OpenApiMixin = require('@spailybot/moleculer-auto-openapi');
 // or
 // const { OpenApiMixin } = require('@spailybot/moleculer-auto-openapi');
-import { Service } from 'moleculer';

 module.exports = {
     // Choose your preferred name
-   name: 'openapi',
+    name: "openapi",
-   mixins: [mixin],
+    mixins: [OpenApiMixin],
     settings: {
         // Set the path as you prefer
-       rest: '/openapi',
+        rest: "/openapi",
         // Path to the endpoint that returns the JSON
-       // With autoalias, it's exposed on /openapi.json
+        // With auto-alias, it's exposed on /openapi.json
-       schemaPath: '/openapi/openapi.json',
+        schemaPath: "/openapi/openapi.json",
         // This will be the root of your document
-       // use it to define some default informations
+        // use it to define some default information
         openapi: {
             info: {
                 title: "My API",
-           version: "0.0.1"
+                version: "0.0.1",
-         }
-       }
-   }
+            },
+        },
+    },
 };

 ````
 </details>
 </details>